mateimicu/mateimicu/content/masters-degree-01.md

 I started work on the first homework that has two components:

-- multiply two matrix's in C and use [OpenMP][openmp] to parallelize the work in multiple manners (parallelize one for, all of them, variate the number of threads, etc ...)
+- multiply two matrices in C and use [OpenMP][openmp] to parallelize the work in multiple manners (parallelize one for, all of them, variate the number of threads, etc ...)
 - run multiple experiments and graph how the performance is impacted by the implementation and configuration, for example:
   * variate the number of threads
   * variate the number of cores on the host machine